-- (a) Duty to act bona fide for the benefit of his company; - (b) Duty to use power for lawful purposes; - (c) Not restricting the freedom to vote; - (d) Not putting duty and interest at conflicts; and - (e) Not to make secret profits by appropriating corporate assets or opportunities.
+- Duty to act bona fide for the benefit of his company; - Duty to use power for lawful purposes; (b) - Not restricting the freedom to vote; (c) - (d) Not putting duty and interest at conflicts; and - (e) Not to make secret profits by appropriating corporate assets or opportunities.

-(a) Duty to Act Bona Fide for the Benefit of the Company
+Duty to Act Bona Fide for the Benefit of the Company

 Directors must always work in the best interests of the company as a whole, protecting its assets, advancing its operations, and advancing the goals for which it was established.
-They must also behave faithfully, diligently, and carefully, just like any other skilled director would act given the situation.
-The Supreme Court of Nigeria interpreted the meaning of section 305(3) of the CAMA, 2020in Artra Industries Nig.
+They must also behave faithfully, diligently, and carefully, just like any other skilled director would take given the situation.
+19 The Supreme Court of Nigeria interpreted the meaning of section 305(3) of the CAMA, 2020 in Artra Industries Nig.
 Ltd. v.
 Nigerian Bank for Commerce and Industry.
-It held that the directors of a company must adhere strictly to the statutory provisions which enjoin them to consider the interest of the
+It held that the directors of a company must adhere strictly to the statutory provisions which enjoin them to consider the interest of the company as paramount in the exercise of the managerial power and duties granted upon them by Section 87 of the CAMA.